cloudfoundry/go-cf-api/docs/docs/loadtests.md

 ##### Ruby Implementation

-For the Ruby implementation we saw that at a rate of 32 requests per seconds generally works but with a throughput of only 27 requests per second, whilst the test at 64 requests per second causes the isntance to fail with the same behaviour as seen in the [/v3/info](#v3info) test.
+For the Ruby implementation we saw that at a rate of 32 requests per seconds generally works but with a throughput of only 27 requests per second, whilst the test at 64 requests per second causes the instance to fail with the same behaviour as seen in the [/v3/info](#v3info) test.

 ![](/img/loadtests/v1/vegeta/ng_buildpacks_32.png)
 ![](/img/loadtests/v1/vegeta/ng_buildpacks_64.png)